michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_1_Carto_Part1.md

 ## Part II - Uploading Data

 The data we are using for this tutorial has already been cleaned for our purposes.
-Carto comes pre-packaged with a basemap that represents the Earth (or the portion of it you want to look at).
+Carto comes pre-packaged with a basemap that represents the Earth, with many features already represented (i.e., water, country boundaries, etc.).
 The default map projection is Web Mercator.
 Web Mercator is used because it is efficient, not because it is visually accurate.
 Web Mercator is good enough for our purposes since we will be looking at very small areas, so the visual distortion is not as significant.
-If you want to be more accurate or represent an area larget than the US, check out [this blog post](https://carto.com/blog/free-your-maps-web-mercator) on how to change the projection in Carto.
-Shapefiles are projection-independent.
-First we need to upload a shapefile that has the boundaries we want to impose on our map, we will essentially be cuttng up New York City into smaller units for which we know something about the languages represented in that neighborhood.
+If you want to be more accurate or represent an area larger than the US, check out [this blog post](https://carto.com/blog/free-your-maps-web-mercator) on how to change the projection in Carto.
+Shapefiles are projection-independent, so you can use any shapefile with any projection.

+We need to upload a shapefile that has the boundaries we want to impose on our map, we will essentially be cuttng up New York City into smaller units.
+We know something about the languages represented in that smaller area.

-1. Import shapefile of census tracts for New York City.
+1. Import a shapefile of census tracts for New York City.
 This file came from [the US Census](https://www.census.gov/geo/maps-data/data/cbf/cbf_tracts.html), though it is available from many sources.

 	1. Go to the [data folder](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/tree/master/Carto/Data)
 	2. Find `gz_2010_36.csv` and download it to your computer